Atom laser-cooling and atom manipulation

 This outstanding achievement is a clear demonstration of the maturity of cold-atom technologies.
 Read more about it.

 Before sending the laser beams to the vacuum chamber, it is necessary to combine and splitt the outputs of the laser system to reach all of the optical viewports of the vacuum system.
 The iMOB series provided by iXblue provides such optial dispatch capability and can adapt to any configuration.

 The iMOB780 are fibered optical benches exploiting micro-optics technologies to integrate optical functions such as power splitting, combining, optical switching, frequency shifters, within a compact and ultra-stable package.
 Usual free-space optics set-ups are now turned into turn-key maintenance-free fibered sub-systems.
 They feature remarkable stability and have a high optical power level capability to several watts.

 iXblue Porfolio for Quantum Technologies

-Cold atoms have become a reliable and flexible platform to implement a wide variety of Technologies (Sensing, Communication, Computing), and to investigate and simulate a large variety of Quantum Phenomena.
-With its portfolio going from the fully integrated and intelligent laser systems down to the components which are:
+Cold atoms have become a reliable and flexible platform to implement a wide variety of Technologies (Sensing, Communication, Computing), and to investigate and simulate a large variety of Quantum Phenomena. iXblue portfolio is going from the fully integrated and intelligent laser systems, down to the components which are: